CorentinJ/Real-Time-Voice-Cloning/README.md

 ## Installation and Setup
-See [INSTALL.md](INSTALL.md) for installation instructions for complete instructions.
+See [INSTALL.md](INSTALL.md) for complete installation and setup instructions.